-It is also good practice to provide every teacher with a copy of the school's pay policy by 31 October each year, including its appeals procedure, ensuring that any revisions to the pay policy are included.
+It is also good practice to provide every teacher with a copy of the school's pay policy by 31 October each year, including the appeals procedure, ensuring that any revisions to the pay policy are included.

-The relevant body must provide every teacher with a monthly payslip, giving full information about all earnings (such as gross pay and allowances) and deductions (such as Tax, National Insurance contributions, Pension contributions) and total net pay to date.
+The relevant body must provide every teacher with a monthly payslip, giving full information about all earnings (such as gross pay and allowances) and deductions (such as tax, National Insurance contributions and pension contributions) and total net pay to date.
+If the relevant body uses an electronic payslip system, it should, where practicable, provide a printed copy to any teacher who requests it at no additional cost to the teacher.
 The relevant body is also responsible for ensuring that the issuing of pay remittance advice has due regard to the school's statutory responsibilities under the Data Protection Act.